Degman1/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem

-A JavaScript program run with NodeJS to simulate a restaurant management system using the state, observer, and fluent design patterns along with functional programming and streamlined error handling (Promises).
+A JavaScript program run with NodeJS to simulate a restaurant management system using the state, observer, and fluent design patterns along with functional programming and streamlined error handling.

-### System Flow
+## System Flow

 Once the system is initiated, stored data is loaded into the system to remember the table setup, the employees with their assignments, and the menu.
 The restaurant can then be openned for business and the user can create and manipulate new customer groups that can be added to an entrance wait list.
 Once the front desk finds an open table with enough seats, the customer is assigned to a table.
 Waiter objects observe the state of the customers sitting at the tables along with the prepared food that exits the kitchen and changes their internal state accordingly.
 The customer group can order food and drink by creating new orders that are added to the kitchen's queue of food to complete.
 Once the food is prepared, the corresponding waiter is notified and sends the food over to the table.
 Once a customer group is finished they must first pay the bill with a tip and leave the table and are removed from the system along with any outstanding orders they may have placed.
 Once all customers have paid and vacated their tables, the restaurant can be closed and the tips for the waiters are distributed accordingly.